Purchase the Day Trips Around Rochester book on Amazon

 August

-Experience Rochester’s rich cultural heritage at festivals like the Puerto Rican Festival, Saint Stanislaus Polish Arts Festival, and Ukrainian Arts and Craft Festival.
+Experience Rochester’s rich cultural heritage at festivals such as the Puerto Rican Festival, the Saint Stanislaus Polish Arts Festival, and the Ukrainian Arts and Crafts Festival.
 Sample delicious cuisine and listen to vibrant music as you immerse yourself in the city’s diverse food and music scene.
 Then, enjoy a late-summer harvest of blueberries and sunflowers.

 No August event list would be complete without featuring The Great New York State Fair.
-With a rich history dating back to 1841, this fair is the oldest state fair in the United States and one of the largest.
+With a rich history dating back to 1841, this fair is the oldest state fair in the United States and one of the largest in the country.
 Prepare to be amazed as you join over one million visitors in exploring the exhibits, entertainment, and culinary delights that await.

 In addition to these featured events, we’ve compiled a list of other exciting happenings throughout August.
-Plenty of activities, entertainment, and amusement are available, from weekly concerts to community festivals.
+A wide range of activities, entertainment, and amusement options are available, including weekly concerts and community festivals.
 Look for Flower City Feeling Good weekly guided bike rides on Wednesday evenings and bi-weekly guided walks on Thursday evenings through late summer.
 Enjoy the end of summer!

 Skaneateles Festival.
 Skanfest takes place over several weeks at multiple venues throughout the village.
 The festival attracts a diverse array of local and international musicians, including renowned classical ensembles, jazz groups, and folk performers.
-Besides the concerts, Skanfest also features lectures, workshops, and other special events.
-It’s an excellent opportunity for music lovers to experience some of the best musicians from around the world.
+In addition to the concerts, Skanfest also features lectures, workshops, and other special events.
+It’s an excellent opportunity for music lovers to experience some of the world’s finest musicians.
 Admission fee.
 2433 W. Lake Road, Skaneateles, (315) 685-7418, skanfest.org

 Glorious Garlic Festival.
 This three-day event celebrating the regional garlic harvest features food, wine, beer, cooking demonstrations, music, and art along Seneca Lake’s shoreline.
 Lakefront Park, Geneva, genevadowntown.com